 - Route 10: Through Avon, Cheshire, Farmington, Granby, Hamden, Plainville, Simsbury and Southington

 People behind the wheel aren’t the only ones who need to exercise extreme caution on Connecticut roads.
-Local roads are well known for being pedestrian unfriendly due to distracted drivers and a lack of safe walkways and crosswalks.
-Pedestrians in Connecticut cities, villages and rural areas can easily be injured or lose their lives if a careless driver makes even the smallest mistake.
+Certain routes have proven unsafe for foot traffic due to distracted drivers and a lack of safe walkways and crosswalks.

-Even more shocking, a 2016 study by the Connecticut Transportation Safety Research Center showed that more than 70 pedestrian-involved crashes occurred along a specific 120-mile stretch of Route 1.
+A 2016 study by the Connecticut Transportation Safety Research Center also showed that more than 70 pedestrian-involved crashes occurred along a specific 120-mile stretch of Route 1.
 Five of the crashes resulted in fatalities.

 Many of Connecticut’s most dangerous roads weave through our neighborhood’s surrounding schools and put little ones at risk.
-Families living near these roads should always follow extreme caution when walking children to school.
+Families living near these roads should be aware especially when walking children to school.

 Here are a few tips to help ensure your children get to school safely: